 - Producing a back up copy for personal use of a computer programme.

-There is no excuse in saying ‘I’m sorry, I didn’t know’.
-If you copy things and pass them off as your own, you are in breach of copyright.
+You won’t get way with saying ‘I’m sorry, I didn’t know’.
+If you copy things and pass them off as your own, you are guilty of breaching Copyright.

-It didn't have a copyright logo, so it is not copyrighted, right?
+“If it doesn’t have a copyright notice, it is not copyrighted.”

+Nope, you won’t get away with this one either.
 Any original work is copyright, whether it has a copyright notice on or not.
 If something looks copyright then you should assume that it is.
-If you are unsure, assume it is copyright.

-Wrong.
-It doesn't matter how you use it, copying is copying, however you look at it.
+False.
+It doesn’t matter if you charge someone or not, copying is copying is copying, whichever way you look at it.

-Breaking the copyright laws can lead to very heavy penalties - you can get a hefty fine and even get sent to jail!
-Some companies are getting aggressive in their pursuit of copyright infringements.
-Always keep a record of where you got your material, and if applicable, invoices and/or notices of authority.
+Breaking the copyright laws can result in very heavy penalties – you can get a hefty fine and even get sent to jail!

 The main online copyright law resources